LoginRadius/docs/content/tutorial/java/index.md

 ## Configure Project

-Locate to the demo folder:
+Locate to the this folder:

-`java-sdk/demo`
+`java-sdk/LoginRadius-JavaSDK`

 This is the file structure you will get in the Java demo, let's see what each file does